-- 1. GARAGE ENTRANCE WIDTH.
+- GARAGE ENTRANCE WIDTH.
 Garage entrances at grade facing the street shall be no more than 20 feet wide. - 2.
 CURB-CUT LOCATION.
 A maximum of one curb cut per 200 feet of frontage on a single project site is allowed, unless otherwise required for emergency vehicle access.
 If required, the second curb cut may be restricted to emergency vehicles.
 Curb cuts shall be located a minimum of 50 feet from street corners. - 3.
 CURB-CUT WIDTH.
 Maximum curb-cut width shall not exceed 20 feet (plus the flare), or minimum required for emergency

 - vehicle access.
-One-way driveways may have curb cuts with a width no greater than 12 feet (plus the flare) or minimum required for emergency vehicle access. - 4.
-TREE CANOPY.
-New and reconfigured surface parking lots shall provide a tree canopy plan with a goal of 50% or greater coverage at maturity. - PRIVATE PARKING RATIO REQUIREMENTS.
-Parking for private development project must be consistent with the parking requirements and potential reductions included in Chapter 3 Mobility.
+One-way driveways may have curb cuts with a width no greater than 12 feet (plus the flare) or minimum required for emergency vehicle access.

+- 4. TREE CANOPY.
+New and reconfigured surface parking lots shall provide a tree canopy plan with a goal of 50% or greater coverage at maturity, which may be offset by the substitution or mixing of solar panels.

+- PRIVATE PARKING RATIO REQUIREMENTS.

+Parking for private development projects

+must be consistent with the parking

+requirements and potential reductions

+included in Chapter 3 Mobility.